remix-run/react-router/docs/Histories.md

 Browser history is the recommended history for browser application with React Router.
-It uses the [History](https://developer.mozilla.org/en-US/docs/Web/API/History) API built into the browser to manipulate the url creating real urls that look like `example.com/some/path`.
+It uses the [History](https://developer.mozilla.org/en-US/docs/Web/API/History) API built into the browser to manipulate the url, creating real urls that look like `example.com/some/path`.

 ### Configuring Your Server